pantsufan/BlockAds/README.md

 - [1Hosts](https://github.com/badmojr/1Hosts) for the Host File.
 - [BlockAds](https://github.com/pantsufan/BlockAds) for the initial project inspiration and foundation.

 # Additional Information

 ImproveProd aims to provide a streamlined, distraction-free experience for Android users by targeting and blocking sources of unwanted content and time sinks.
-It leverages powerful host files and templates to ensure system-wide effectiveness and reliability.
+It leverages the hosts file to ensure system-wide effectiveness and reliability.
+Will require root.

 For more details, visit the [GitHub repository](https://github.com/r-neuschulz/ImproveProd).